Content protected from screenshots

 Related Questions

-What is the function of the voltmeter in the V-I characteristic measurement circuit?
+What is the purpose of the switch in the V-I measurement circuit?

 8